-**For SCO updates on the COVID-19 pandemic, please visit COVID-19 RESOURCES or SCO’s home page.
-Miigwetch, wopida, and stay safe!**
+**For SCO updates on the COVID-19 pandemic, please visit COVID-19 FAQ & RESOURCES or SCO’s home page.
+Miigwetch, pidamiye, and stay safe!**

-Anishinaabeg and Dakota peoples will assume greater control of their health and wellness, as a result of an historic Memorandum of Understanding (MOU) signed on June 18, 2020 in an innovative virtual ceremony between Southern Chiefs’ Organization and the Government of Canada.
-The MOU signals the beginning of health transformation for First Nations in southern Manitoba, including equitable access and culturally-appropriate health care for Elders, youth, families, and communities that is central to wellness and the success of Anishinaabeg and Dakota peoples.
+Anishinaabeg and Dakota peoples will assume greater control of their health and wellness, as a result of an historic Memorandum of Understanding (MOU) signed on June 18, 2020 in an innovative virtual ceremony between SCO and the Government of Canada.
+The MOU signals the beginning of health transformation for First Nations in southern Manitoba, including equitable access and culturally appropriate health care for Elders, youth, families, and communities that is central to wellness and the success of Anishinaabeg and Dakota peoples.

 Under Section 35 of the Constitution Act, 1982, First Nations have inherent Aboriginal and Treaty rights that include the right to health and self-determination over health systems.
 In addition, Treaties reaffirmed First Nations’ jurisdiction over our own health systems and established a positive obligation on the Crown to provide “medicines and protection,” and Aboriginal rights affirm First Nations’ right to self-determination towards our way of life.

 The path forward to improved health outcomes for First Nations must include high quality, culturally safe health systems that are designed by and under the leadership of First Nations.
 The MOU formalizes both parties’ commitment to a working relationship that will help southern First Nations address gaps in the health care system, and also assist in bringing much needed health care services closer to First Nation communities.